 The Park People has a long history of both new and restoration capital projects throughout our community.
 Over the past 47 years, we have infused millions of private dollars to support Denver's world-class parks and recreation system.

-We are excited to announce our next capital project: the restorative rebuild of the Sundial and Sundial Plaza in Cranmer Park.
+We are currently working to raise the funds to renovate and reconstruct the Sundial and Sundial Plaza in Cranmer Park.
 This generationally adored landmark has been the memorable backdrop of many lifetime milestones for many Denver families over many decades, and the locally renowned flagstone plaza has a beautiful terrazzo mosaic panorama depicting the Front Range mountains visible from the park.
 Unfortunately, many years of exposure to Colorado's freeze-thaw weather and old construction practices have caused significant damage to the plaza, and vandals have damaged the sundial.
 The sundial plaza is in such disrepair that it is on Colorado Preservation, Inc.'s list of Most Endangered Places 2013.
-Click here to learn more about our Save Our Sundial campaign, our upcoming Independence Day Family Fun Festival on July 2nd, and how you can help save this local treasure!
+Click here to learn more about our Save Our Sundial campaign and how you can help save this local treasure!

 Past Park People Projects

 Past projects include the restoration of the Washington Park Boathouse, Cheesman Park Pavilion and the Eugene Field House.
 The Park People was also behind the initial restoration of the Electric Fountain in Ferril Park and spearheaded construction of the interactive fountain located on the northeast edge of City Park.